FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Type: Measurement
   - Multiple: True
   - Description: different measurements that are made within the scope of one experiment.
-- calculations
+- analysis
-  - Type: Calculation
+  - Type: Analysis
   - Description: all the calculations that are done within the scope of one experiment.